Design Considerations for Terracotta Rainscreen Systems

 - Fire protection

-The Argeton Terracotta cladding system is a ventilated cavity wall system that acts as the primary weatherproofing layer preventing wind driven rain from reaching the structural wall, allowing the wall cavity to breath, and preventing mould build up within the cavity.
-Being an open joint system, air is able to circulate effectively through the joins so as to minimise pressure differences between the inside and outside cavities.
+The Argeton Terracotta cladding system is a ventilated cavity wall system that acts as the primary weatherproofing layer preventing wind-driven rain from reaching the structural wall, allowing the wall cavity to breathe, and preventing mould build-up within the cavity.
+Being an open joint system, the air is able to circulate effectively through the joints so as to minimise pressure differences between the inside and outside cavities.

 2. Precast Concrete:

 The alternative method to Rainscreen installation involves fixing the terracotta to precast concrete panels.
 In this example a veneer is bonded onto large precast concrete units at the warehouse, once delivered to the site, these precast sections are then lifted into position and fixed to the building.

 This installation method offers the strength of the concrete panels combined with the look of terracotta when viewed outside.
 This option allows for various profiles to be fixed to the precast sections; therefore, loss of design flexibility is not a concern.

 The advantage of this method is the strength offered by the precast concrete panels and the speed of installation at the site.
 This is due to the individual terracotta panels being installed at the warehouse prior to going to the site.